South Park Blocks: Protests

-The South Park Blocks, especially near Portland State University, have been home to protests and marches.
 A workers' rights protest on May 1, 2000, organized by the May Day Coalition, gathered 300–400 people.
 Police chief Mark Kroeker said 19 people, some "dressed like anarchists and (carrying) gas masks" were arrested, and Portland Police used bean bag rounds, with fears of repeating the 1999 WTO riots in Seattle unless sufficient force was shown early.
 The police declared emergency at 3:45 pm after a lit newspaper box was thrown at officers, then the police corralled the marchers into a smaller space with mounted officers and ordered them to disperse.
 A protest march against the police action was held on May 4, 2000, stating that the show of force was excessive and contrary to the city's community policing ethos.
 23 complaints of excessive police force led to a large citywide hearing on June 28, 2000.
 The 2009 May Day rally, supporting immigration reform, attracted 1500 people.

 In 2006, approximately 1,200 protesters, primarily Latino high-school age students joined by Jobs with Justice, took part in the 2006 United States immigration reform protests.
 In 2007, 15,000 protesters of all ages began a rally and march as part of the March 17, 2007 anti-war protest, including local activists affiliated with the radical Students for a Democratic Society.
 After a fringe group broke off from the protest and burned a US soldier in effigy, Michelle Malkin stated that "Portland hates America."
 The Drudge Report, Lars Larson, and conservative blogs also commented on the effigy, and protest organizers with the American Friends Service Committee stated "We had a massive, peaceful demonstration against the killing and destruction going on every day in Iraq, a positive experience for thousands of people from different walks of life, and apparently the right-wing fringe is going to pick up that little portion."

 Many protests and marches have been held in response to the 2003 invasion of Iraq.
 There were several anti-war rallies in 2001 through 2003, including 20,000 at a January 18, 2003 rally, and 20,000–45,000 for the March 15, 2003 rally.
 Groups broke off from the protest to block roads and the Morrison Bridge; these splinter groups were broken up by the police.
 John Lewis spoke at the rally.

 Approximately 15,000 people protested the fourth anniversary of the war (March 2007).
 For the fifth anniversary, the Iraq Body Count Exhibit placed red and white flags in the South Park Blocks, signifying who had died between the Americans and Iraqis.
 There was a large fifth-anniversary protest and parade against the Iraq war ("thousands of protesters", March 2008), and a high school student protest against the war was held in March 2008, with 400 protesters.